HLT-ISTI/LeQua2022_scripts/Readme.md

 submission_T1A = ResultSubmission()
 path_dir = './data/T1A/future/test_vectors'

-# note that the iterator has no access to the prevalence values, since a
+# the iterator has no access to the true prevalence values, since a
-# file containint the ground truth values is not indiciated
+# file containing the ground truth values is not indiciated
 for id, sample in gen_load_samples(path_dir, load_fn=load_vector_documents):
     submission_T1A.add(id, mock_prediction(n_classes=2))
 submission_T1A.dump('mock_submission.T1A.csv')
 ```

-The only difference for tasks T1B and T2B refers to the loader function.
+The only difference concerning tasks T1B and T2B regards the data loader function.
-The function `load_raw_unlabelled_documents` implements this process.
+The function `load_raw_unlabelled_documents` implements this process; see, e.g.:
-This is the complete example:

 ```
 submission_T2B = ResultSubmission()
 path_dir = './data/T2B/public/dev_documents'
 ground_truth_path = './data/T2B/public/dev_prevalences.csv'
-for id, sample, prev in gen_load_samples(path_dir, ground_truth_path, return_id=True, load_fn=load_raw_unlabelled_documents):
+for id, sample, prev in gen_load_samples(path_dir, ground_truth_path, load_fn=load_raw_unlabelled_documents):
     predicted_prevalence = mock_prediction(n_classes=28)
     submission_T2B.add(id, predicted_prevalence)
 submission_T2B.dump('mock_submission.T2B.csv')
 ```

-The following functions might be useful as well:
+The following functions might be useful as well (implemented in [data.py](data.py)):
 * load_vector_documents(path, nF=None): loads documents for tasks T1A and T1B.
 Note that
   only training documents are labelled.
 Development samples are (and test samples will be)
-  unlabelled, although the format is the same (the label takes value -1 in such cases)
+  unlabelled, although the format is the same (the label takes value -1 in all such cases)
 * load_raw_documents(path): loads labelled documents for tasks T2A and T2B